verrazzano/docs/content/en/docs/applications/oam/workloads/weblogic/_index.md

 ### Istio mesh ingress and egress

 The Verrazzano installer creates the ingress gateway service.
-The Ingress gateway is a `LoadBalancer` service; TLS is terminated at the Istio ingress gateway.
-Ingress to the WebLogic domain is optional; you can use an `IngressTrait` to enable it.
+The ingress gateway is a `LoadBalancer` service; TLS is terminated at the Istio ingress gateway.
+Ingress to the WebLogic domain is optional; you can use an IngressTrait to enable it.

 #### Istio ingress and routing for a single WebLogic domain

 The Istio Gateway resource describes a proxy providing ingress to the Kubernetes cluster and the Istio mesh.
-The Gateway specifies the host, port, protocol, and so on, and is bound to a gateway service (LoadBalancer/NodePort). `VirtualService` specifies routes to services and load balancing.
+The Gateway specifies the host, port, protocol, and so on, and is bound to a gateway service (`LoadBalancer`/`NodePort`).
+The VirtualService specifies routes to services and load balancing.

-Example of an Istio `Gateway` resource
+Example of an Istio Gateway resource:
 {{< clipboard >}}

 ```yaml